What does “caching” mean?

 Autoloaded data is content stored in your site’s database – specifically, in the wp_options table.
 This is data that your site is required to load on every single page load.
 Some content (like your site’s siteurl, or home records) should load on every page, but not everything needs to!
 Object Caching stores these values as one long row.
 If the content that’s autoloaded surpasses the amount Object Caching can handle in one row, it rejects the request.
 WordPress, requiring the autoloaded data, sends the request again, and this causes a loop which eventually ends in a 502 error on the site.

-If you experience this issue, you can resolve it by either visiting the User Portal under Installs > (your install name) > phpMyAdmin, and setting large database rows in wp_options to “autoload: no” (if you’re not familiar with this process, seek a developer’s help first), or by disabling Object Caching.
-Object Caching can be enabled or disabled as needed, from your User Portal under Installs > Utilities.
+If you experience this issue, you can resolve it by either visiting the User Portal under phpMyAdmin on the Overview page for your environment, and setting large database rows in wp_options to no in the autoload column.
+If you’re not familiar with this process, seek a developer’s help first!
+Or, you can resolve the issue by disabling Object Caching.
+Object Caching can be enabled or disabled as needed, from your User Portal under the Utilities page from the Overview for each environment.